Anna-S0phia/QuantifyVasari/data/READ_ME_letters.md

 Fonte: 		text of the letter
 Bibliographie: 	further reading, letter mentioned/printed in these books

-all_etters.csv is containing all the 1151 letters
+all_letters.csv is containing all the 1151 letters

 ### letters folder
 contains the .html files